MattB-242/Lattice_Invariance/README.md

 **Working with Projected Forms**

-Projected Form (PF2) objects should be entered  as a list [x, y] followed by a value +/-1 or 0.
+Projected Form (PF2) objects should be entered  as a list [x, y] followed by a value +/-1 or 0 indicating the sign of the lattice from which the projected form is derived.
 The following methods are available:

 *qs_plot* will return the co-ordinates of the projected form in the quotient square.

-*pf_chirality* returns the signed L_inf or L_2 chirality measure for the projected form depending on whether dtype is set to 0 or 2.
+*pf_chirality(dtype)* returns the signed L_inf or L_2 chirality measure for the projected form depending on whether dtype is set to 0 or 2.
 Any other setting of dtype will return an error message.

 *root_from_pf2* will return the signed root form derived from an input projected form